 At the device side, FOTA can be triggered in two ways.
 First, via the Delivery Management system or the device can itself choose to check if an update firmware is available in the server.
 A time interval can be defined for this.

 Once the firmware update image is available, the device initiates a download from the server via secure channel.
 The device then checks for the integrity of the downloaded image by calculating and verifying the checksum of the package.

 After the package integrity is verified, the device authenticates the source of the image and then proceeds to update the device.
 Post the update, the device sends notification to the server with the updated version number.

 Here, the onus is on the OEMs to integrate a gateway unit in the car that can serve as a client to download the ECU firmware update and execute in on the intended vehicle ECU.

 The automotive industry has evolved along the lines of the mobile phone industry in terms of software.
 Updating the automotive ECUs is no longer optional; for certain scenarios, it is indispensable.

 And as the updates are getting more frequent, the OEMs cannot expect customers to visit the dealer for every update.

-FOTA has to be made a regular feature in a vehicle as it will not only help the customers but also help save the OEMs on manpower and other costs.
-Customer delight due to reduction in time required for vehicles to be in a garage or service station for software updates will be a bonus.
+FOTA has to be made a regular feature in vehicles as it will help the OEMs to save on manpower and other costs.
+Also, vehicles will not have to be driven to garages or service stations for ECU firmware updates.
+The customer delight earned from this will be an added bonus.